booleanbites/houzi-doc/_docs/tools/19_future_updates.md

 We always assume, you haven't made changes to files in houzi_package.
 If you made changes in your houzi_package then you'll need to move over those manually (again).

+> If you are upgrading from an older version than 1.4.5, you must follow _Migration Guide 1.4.5_ to update your project for Android 15+ (API 36) and 16KB page size support.

 Let's assume you simply want to update your houzi_package, updating to 1.4.6 requires following things:

 - Always make a backup. (copy in separate folder or use git).
 - Copy `Project_HOME > packages > houzi_package` from 1.4.6 and replace houzi_package in your existing project.
 - Download and update to Flutter 3.35.xx.
 [Flutter Download](../tools/flutter_setup).
-- If you are upgrading from an older version to 1.4.6, you must follow _Migration Guide 1.4.5_ to update your project for Android 15+ (API 36) and 16KB page size support.
-- Migrate iOS Project to minimum iOS 15 and make following changes:
-  - Open `Project_HOME/ios/Podfile`, update:
-    - `platform :ios, '15.0` at line number 2.
-  - Open `Project_HOME/ios/Runner/HomeNativeAdViewFactory.swift`, find and replace:
-    - find `GADNativeAdView` and replace with `NativeAdView`.
-    - find `GADNativeAd` and replace with `NativeAd`.
+- Copy `Project_HOME/android/app/src/main/res/drawable/download_icon.xml` to your project in the same location.
-  - Open `Project_HOME/ios/Runner/ListTileNativeAdViewFactory.swift`, find and replace:
+- Open AppDelegate.swift at `Project_HOME/ios/Runner/AppDelegate.swift` and find
-    - find `GADNativeAdView` and replace with `NativeAdView`.
+        `let controller = window.rootViewController as!
+FlutterViewController`
-    - find `GADNativeAd` and replace with `NativeAd`.
+        replace with
+        `let controller = window?.rootViewController as!
+FlutterViewController` //Notice the ? after window
 - Do a project clean.
 Remove pubspec.lock, ios/Podfile.lock.
 - For iOS, you might also need to run `pod install --repo-update` from terminal to referesh the local pod repo.
 Important: Run this only after you have run the `flutter pub get` in your project root via terminal or from UI.
 - Rest of configurations like configuration.json, ios project folders should remain same.